Creating safer, more vibrant public spaces for all

 Cities and towns across Massachusetts are implementing innovations on their streets.
 Quick and creative projects that prioritize people are having big impacts.

-These changes are mostly simple: making space for chairs and tables for neighbors to sit and chat, slowing down traffic via cones so kids can play and bike to school, and painting bus lanes for essential workers to travel faster.
+These changes are mostly simple: making space for chairs and tables for neighbors to sit and chat, slowing down traffic via cones so kids can play and bike to school, and painting bus lanes for people to travel faster.

-And a new report with examples and impact data from 23 municipalities over the course of 2020 and 2021 shows that simple changes have big impacts.
+Examples and impact data from 23 municipalities over the course of 2020 and 2021, showing that simple changes have big impacts.

 Safety for kids and families

 Many of the projects focused on improving safety, particularly near schools and senior centers.